redstagfulfillment/redstagfulfillment.github.io/_posts/2014-07-25-search-filters.md

 #### Filters

 It is required to always specify the filter type for the filters.
-Supported filter types: eq, neq, gt, lt, gteq, lteq, from, to, in, nin, null, notnull.
+Supported filter types are listed below.
 Others types are not supported.

 <table class="table-striped">
 <tr>